mediocregopher/happy-tree/README.md

 ...
 ```

 And so on.
-You'll notice that those numbers are really the same numbers from the
+Those numbers are actually the same numbers from the
 melancoil in the first attempt.
 This make sense, since the happification
 algorithm didn't really change, just how we applied it, so the melancoil numbers
 didn't change, just where they appear.
 And they appear *a lot*.
 Every